NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/letters-in-other-languages.md

 NHS Notify can support any languages and character sets that are listed in the [Personal Demographics Service (PDS)](https://digital.nhs.uk/services/personal-demographics-service).

-We currently support the following languages and their character sets:
+{% include components/details.html
+heading='Languages and character sets we support' text='

 - Albanian
 - Arabic